Claudius-Appel/duflor.gui/README.md

 Once you have installed `devtools`, go on to the next step.

-#### Install Rtools (windows-only)
+#### Install R-build-toolchain

-On windows, Rtools must be installed for your respective R-Version in order to compile packages from source.
-For more information, refer to “<https://r-pkgs.org/setup.html#setup-tools>”.
+The underlying package `duflor` contains C++ code.
+As it is distributed as source-code, users will require the appropriate R-build-toolchain for their respective operating system.
+For further information and setup-instructions, refer to “<https://r-pkgs.org/setup.html#setup-tools>”.

-If you are not on windows, you can skip this step.
-There are certain scenarios in which you will be unable to build packages from source on MacOS and linux machines as well.
-In these cases, refer to the documentation provided for the respective platform in the link above.
+For windows, the R-package `installr` may be used to check if Rtools is already installed, and whether or not it has been found by R.

-The R-package `installr` can be installed to check if Rtools is already installed, and whether or not it has been found by R. Additionally, it will notify the user if a new R-update is available (major and minor versions only, ignores patch versions):
+Additionally, it will notify the user if a new R-update is available (major and minor versions only, ignores patch versions):

 ``` r
 install.packages("installr")